 Managing Irritable Bowel Syndrome

 Self-care is now recognised as a vital element in the management of IBS.
 If you have IBS, take the time to understand your own condition.
-Take note of what brings the symptoms on and what eases it, what you can eat and when, how to regulate your bowel and your life and what medications can help.
+You should take notes of what brings the symptoms on and what eases them, what you can eat and when, how to regulate your bowel and your life and what medications can help.

 Before seeing your GP about your symptoms, it is useful to keep a bowel diary for a week or so before your appointment to record things such as how many times you go to the toilet, any accidents you have and what you eat or drink.
 This will not only help your doctor make a diagnosis but it may also highlight an underlying problem causing the symptoms.